-Plant in sunny to semi-shady location; will develop more beautiful autumn colours in the sun.
-Distance between plants: 3 - 6 metres.
+Thicket creeper needs a sunny (full sun) to (semi-)shaded location; will develop more beautiful autumn colours in the sun.
+No particular soil requirements.
+Distance between plants: 4 - 8 metres.